-A quartet selection was beautifully sung by Sisters Hadley, Owen, Jones and Saunders.
+A quartet selection was beautifully rung by Sisters Hadley, Owen, Jones and Saunders.

-FRESIDENT JOHN R. WINDER was the next speaker.
-He began by indorsing every word which President a thing again.
-Elder Wells declared that he had no apprehension for himself or the people with whom he was identified.
-He felt sorry, rather, for those who held and taught the world to hate the Saints.
-Such would eventbally fail in all their efforts to throw odium upon the ser-vants of God and the work of God.
+PRESIDENT JOHN R. WINDER

+Elder Wells declared that he had no sorry, rather, for those who held and sught the world to hat the salnts.
+Wm.
+M. Newman Horribly Disfigured efforts to throw odium upon the ser-vants of God and the work of God.
 He testified that he knew the present lead-ers of the Church were men of truth and integrity, and were appointed to the places they held by the Lord.
-The objet them same the authem

 The choir then sang the anthem, "Lift up the Voice in Singing."
-The benediction was offered by Elder John D. Maiben.
+The benediction was offered by Elder John D. Malben.